AgoraIO-Community/tutoring-reference-app/README.md

   - [Apple Pay Integration](#apple-pay-integration)

 ## Getting Started
-The tools we will be using for this are:
+The tools we'll use for this projects are:

 * Flutter
 * Agora
 * Firebase
 * Riverpod
 * Apple Pay with `pay` package
-* Other Flutter Packages Including: `image_picker`, `video_player`b and `intl`
+* Other Flutter packages including: `image_picker`, `video_player` and `intl`
-* Custom Backend built with Python & Flask
+* Custom back end built with Python and Flask

-The code for the Flutter app can be found [here](https://github.com/tadaspetra/tutor) and the backend code can be found [here](https://github.com/tadaspetra/agora-server).
-In this blog we will talk about the general structure of the application, and I want to dive a little deeper on the Cloud Recording and Real Time Transcription feature.
+The code for the Flutter app can be found [here](https://github.com/tadaspetra/tutor).
+The back-end code can be found [here](https://github.com/tadaspetra/agora-server).
+In this blog post, we will talk about the general structure of the application.
+And we'll dive into the Agora Cloud Recording and Real-Time Transcription features.

 ## Overview
-The `tutor` app will have users login or sign up using Firebase Auth, and have the state of the user managed and updated using Riverpod and Cloud Firestore.
-You can change the account between a teacher or student account using a toggle in the user settings.
-Both accounts have the ability to pay and join sessions, but the teacher account has a special ability to create sessions as well.
+The `tutor` app will have users log in or sign up using Firebase Authentication, and it will have the state of the user managed and updated using Riverpod and Firebase Cloud Firestore.
+You can toggle between a teacher or a student account in the user settings.
+Both accounts have the ability to pay and join sessions, but the teacher account also has a special ability to create sessions.

-Once the session is started, users can see the real time text being converted, as well as manage their cameras.
+Once the session is started, users can see the real-time text being converted and manage their cameras.

 ## File Structure
 ```